-How do I fill out my Express Entry profile when I have implied status?
+How do I fill out my Express Entry profile when I have maintained my status?

-“Implied status” means you can stay in Canada and keep working while we make a decision on your application.
+“Maintained status” means you can stay in Canada and, if eligible, keep working while we make a decision on your application.

-- If you are working in Canada with implied status and are authorized to work in Canada at the time you complete your Express Entry profile:
+- If you’re in Canada with maintained status and are still authorized to work at the time you complete your Express Entry profile:

 - Answer “yes” to the question “Does [your name] have a valid work permit for the current job in Canada?”

-- If you are working in Canada with implied status, are authorized to work in Canada, and the original work permit was supported by a positive Labour Market Impact Assessment (LMIA):
+- If you’re in Canada with maintained status, you’re still authorized to work, and the original work permit was supported by a positive Labour Market Impact Assessment (LMIA):

 If (2) is true, for the question “Was a positive LMIA issued for the job offer in Canada?”